mshaaban0/contentful-delivery-mcp/README.md

 - `get_entry` - Retrieve a specific Contentful entry by its ID
 - `get_entries` - Get multiple entries with optional content type filtering and limits
 - `get_assets` - Retrieve all assets from Contentful with optional limit
+- `get_asset` - Retrieve a specific Contentful asset by ID

 ## Development